ArnoldasMk/Kali/README.md

 </p>
 ===================

-# This Is Rolling Chanel For MissedIT
+# This Is Stable Chanel For MissedIT
-* This repo Is Basically Going to Get Frequent Updates Thogh It can contain some bugs
+* This repo Is Basically Going to Get Tested Updates Thogh It will be slow Regarding bug fixes and updated codes
-* To get Stable Updates and Bug Fixes and Improvements then Go to </a href = https://github.com/HackerPolice/MissedIT-Stable >MissedIT-Stable</a>.
+* To get Letest Updates and Bug Fixes and Improvements then Go to </a href = "https://github.com/HackerPolice/MissedIT-Rolling-Release"> MIssedIT-Rolling-Release</a>.

 <b>To Know More Know About Releases Click In</b> <a href = "https://github.com/HackerPolice/MissedIT-Stable/releases">Releases</a>